SESYNC-ci/git-in-the-shell-lesson/docs/_slides/git.md

 ===

-"Commit" updates the added files in a newly labeled version of your project's history.
+"Commit" updates the added (staged) files in a newly labeled version of your project's history.

 ~~~bash